63 Miles - State Highway 549, Tailwind, Bowlin's Old West Trading Post, Las Cruces - February 24, 2017

 Highway 549 veered away from the Interstate for a while.
 It looked like no man's land.

-So I was biking towards a bridge when I saw a person standing up there.
+So I was biking towards a bridge when I saw a person standing there.

 As I got closer, I asked if he needed help, and he said he was fine.
 Still, I had to ask with a chuckle, "What in the world were you doing out here?"

-He explained he's a railroad enthusiast and this is one of many good spots to watch and photograph the trains.
+He explained he's a railroad enthusiast and this is a good spot to watch and photograph the trains.
 With his binoculars

 he can spot a train coming from miles away.
 His wife dropped him off at the bridge